Day-stay and rooms-based facility standards certification

 What does this mean?

-APs performing these selected procedures in day-stay facilities and procedure rooms are required to ensure their facilities are registered and comply with the following facility standards:
+APs performing these selected procedures in day-stay facilities and procedure rooms must ensure their facilities are registered and comply with certain facility standards:

 - carpal tunnel